Sign up to receive beautynews, product samples, couponsand more.

 Get the look by following these simple steps:

-Step 3: Trace the base of your tears.
-Using the top left-hand color of the palette mentioned above, lightly trace under your bottom lid, extending in streaks down your cheek for where your tears will be.
-When creating your tears, make sure your eyes aren’t identical because you want it to look natural—well, as natural as a super-vibrant makeup look can be.
+Before you load your face up with glitter, it’s a good idea to create a base as a guideline.
+Use the palette’s medium purple shade again and lightly trace under your bottom lid, extending in streaks down your cheek where you want your tears to be.
+When doing this, make sure your eyes don’t look identical because you want it to look natural—well, as natural as a super-vibrant makeup look can be.

-Step 4: Add glitter.
-Use a thin eyeliner brush dipped in primer to dab thin, loose glitter all along where you just traced the pretty pinkish-purple color.
-For added allure, add some chunky glitter to the mix so that your tears are multi-dimensional.
-Just remember to keep most of the glitter closest to your eyes since that’s where tears naturally well up when you cry.
-Before setting your glitter aside, dab a tad on the light portion of your lid and you’re ready for the next step.
+Use a thin eyeliner brush dipped in a glitter base to dab loose glitter all along where you just mapped out your tears with shadow.
+For added allure, you can use a few different glitters in different sizes so that your tears are multi-dimensional.
+Just remember to keep the majority of your glitter close to your eyes since that’s where tears naturally well up when you cry.
+Your glitter tears should become less concentrated as they “roll” down your cheeks.